NedaAssem/BankManagementSystem/README.md

 # 🏦 Bank Management System (C++ Console Project)

-This project represents the early stage of my software development journey.
+This project represents an important stage of my software development journey.
 I built the **Bank Management System** twice — first using **Functional Programming**,
-and then restructured it using **Object-Oriented Programming (OOP)** principles to improve design and code organization.
+and then refactored it using **Object-Oriented Programming (OOP)** principles to improve the structure and design.

 ---

 ## 📘 About the Project

-The goal of this project is to simulate a simple bank management system
+The goal of this project is to simulate a **banking system** where users can register, log in, and perform banking operations securely.

-where users can:
+I built this using **C++** as a **console application**, and it includes role-based permissions and account management features.

+---

+## 💡 Main Features

+- **User Registration:**
+  New users can create their own accounts.

+- **User Login System:**
+  Only registered users can log in with their credentials.

+- **Permissions & Roles:**
+  - **Admin users** can manage clients, approve transactions, and control user permissions.
+  - **Client users** can check balances, deposit, and withdraw funds.

+- **Account Management:**
-- Create an account
+  - Create and manage bank accounts
   - Deposit and withdraw money
-- Check account balance
+  - View account balance and transaction history

-I created this project using **C++** as a **console application** during my learning period.
+- **Console Interface:**
+  Simple, text-based interface for easy navigation.

 ---

 ## 🧩 Versions

 ### 1️⃣ Functional Version – `/functional/`
-- Implemented with basic **C++ functions**
+- Implemented using **C++ functions** only
-- Focused on **logic, input/output, and procedural structure**
+- Focused on procedural programming, logic, and console I/O
-- No classes or objects — just step-by-step execution
+- Step-by-step implementation with no classes

 ### 2️⃣ Object-Oriented Version – `/oop/`
-- Refactored using **C++ classes** and **OOP principles**:
+- Refactored using **C++ classes** and **OOP principles**, including:
   - Classes & Objects
   - Encapsulation
   - Inheritance
   - Polymorphism
-- Improved maintainability and flexibility of the code
+- Cleaner, more maintainable, and modular design

 ---